NoroffFEU/development-platforms/src/content/docs/webdev-hosting/Netlify/netlify-case-study-yoelsam1.md

 ## Conclusion

 In conclusion, Netlify is a powerful platform for hosting and deploying modern web projects.
 Its intuitive interface, extensive feature set, and strong integration with version control systems make it a top choice for developers and teams looking to streamline their development workflow.
-While there are alternatives in the market, Netlify's combination of simplicity and functionality sets it apart as a leading solution for web hosting and deployment.
+While there are alternatives in the market, Netlify's combination of simplicity and functionality sets it apart as a leading solution for web hosting and deployment..

 ## References